Valemax: Sale of ships

 Originally, Vale planned to own and manage a fleet of 19 Valemax vessels by itself in order to control the wildly fluctuating charter prices for large bulk carriers which had dropped from US$233,988 per day in June 2008 to as low as US$2,400 by December of the same year.
 However, because of the Great Recession and the reluctance of Chinese ports to accept the fully laden ships, the new board of directors decided to focus capital allocation to mining.
 As a result, Vale decided to sell the ships and charter them back under long-term contracts.
 Although Vale was expected to suffer financial losses from selling the ships, they would have been covered by the profit from iron ore sales even at depressed ore prices if only one or two full shipments could be unloaded in Chinese ports.

 In September 2014, Vale signed a framework agreement for strategic co-operation in iron ore shipping with the state-owned China Ocean Shipping (Group) Company (COSCO).
 Later that month, a 25-year freight contract was signed between Vale and China Merchants Group.
 As part of the agreement, the Chinese shipping company will construct 10 new very large ore carriers to transport iron ore from Brazil to China.
 Following these agreements, China's ban for Valemax vessels has been effectively lifted and fully laden ships called Chinese ports.

-In May 2015, four ships were sold China Ore Shipping Pte.
+In May 2015, four ships were sold to China Ore Shipping Pte.
 Ltd, a joint venture between COSCO and China Shipping Development Company, for US$445 million.
 These were the first Valemax vessels to officially change ownership.
 Later, four more ships were sold to China Merchants Energy Shipping.
 In December 2015, Vale announced that the remaining 11 Valemax ships owned by the mining company would be sold and leased back from the new owners.
 The last Valemax vessels were reportedly sold in December 2017.